-According to VA, there is lower than expected utilization of respite care under PCAFC.
-Caregivers may not be using it due to unavailability of service in the community or because they are concerned about entrusting the health and well-being for their veteran to a stranger.
+According to VA, there is lower than expected utilization of respite care in PCAFC.
+Assumptions range from unavailability of service in the community to entrusting the health and well-being for their veteran to a stranger.

-VA reimburses family caregivers for travel expenses including lodging and subsistence for the time in which the veteran is traveling to and from a VA facility for care.
-Family caregivers not eligible for TRICARE or entitled to care through Medicare, Medicaid, employer sponsored health-plan or other such contracts, can enroll in VA's
+VA is to reimburse family caregivers for travel expenses including lodging and subsistence for the time in which the veteran is traveling to and from a VA facility for care.
+Family caregivers not eligible for TRICARE or entitled to care through Medicare, Medicaid, employer sponsored health-plan or other such contracts, can enroll in VA's Civilian Health and Medical Program (CHAMPVA)-a health care benefit program in which VA shares the cost of certain health care services and supplies with eligible beneficiaries.
+An important benefit under PCAFC is the ongoing support and monitoring of family caregivers and veterans and service members, primarily performed through home visits to ensure caregivers have the requisite training for their particular caregiving needs, resources and support to provide safe and effective care.